epfl-ada/ada-2022-project-hotchocolate/README.md

 # ADA Project - Team HotChocolate
-## Beers around the world and in our local Satellite an the Hapiness they might bring
+## Beers around our brewtiful world and in our local Satellite and the Hapiness they bring us
 #### Gabriel Benato, Auriane Debache, Xavier Nal and Joao Prado

 ## Abstract